 Clearly, it means that any reaction taken place in situ means it occurs on its original place or position.

-Our sample is paraffin-embedded tissue than the reaction occurs directly on the paraffin-embedded tissue, after several purification processes.
+Our sample is paraffin-embedded tissue thus the reaction occurs directly on the paraffin-embedded tissue, after several purification processes.

-The in situ reaction occurred in an appropriate position while the ex situ reaction occurred other than its original position.
+The in situ reaction occurs in an appropriate position while the ex-situ reaction occurs other than its original position.

 The general in situ reaction is the hybridization used in the FISH and DNA microarray.